 If you receive questions about accessibility or an accommodation request and are unsure of how to respond, ensure that you understand the question or request and let the person know that you will be back in touch with an answer shortly.
-You may contact the Director of Disability Services/ADA Coordinator for advice in responding.
+You may contact the Director of Accessibility Resources for advice in responding.

 II.
 Accessible Venues and Accommodations